rasmuscc/CryptoChatTool/README.md

 # CryptoChatTool
-Implements Shamir Secret Sharing, Messaging, Encrypted messaging, Bit-commitment schemes and Secure Multiparty Computations.
+A chat tool that allows users to do Shamir Secret Sharing, Messaging, Encrypted messaging, Bit-commitment schemes and Secure Multiparty Computations.